 What is the SpotGamma Gamma Index?
 This is a proprietary measurement of the total amount of gamma in the underlying asset.
 Why does the SpotGamma Gamma Index matter?
 A large positive figure estimates future volatility is low.
 A large negative figure indicates volatility may be high.
 The range is from 4 to –4.
 How to use the SpotGamma Gamma Index Where there is a large positive reading, traders may elect to play smaller moves in markets, and estimate that current prices are well supported by options market maker hedging.
 A large negative reading infers much larger price movement and rapid directional changes.
-We provide an estimate of this volatility with our “SG Implied 1 Day Move” metric (below) Related articles What is the SpotGamma Imp 1 Day Move?
+We provide an estimate of this volatility with our “SG Implied 1 Day Move” metric.
+Subscribers can locate each day's Gamma Index in the Daily Founder's Notes.
+Related articles What is the SpotGamma Implied 1 Day Move (Imp.
+1 Day Move)?
 What is Gamma Notional?
 What is SpotGamma Hedge Wall?
-What is the SpotGamma Abs.
-Gamma Strike?
+What is the SpotGamma Absolute Gamma Strike?
 What is Gamma, Market Gamma and/or Total Market Gamma?